What does a farmer do?

 Also called agricultural workers, farm laborers are people who inspect and harvest crops.
 The workers irrigate soil on the farm and maintain their pumps, pipes, or ditches.
 They service and operate farm tools and machinery.
 Their job involves the maintenance of crops like vegetables, nuts, and fruits.
 They look after livestock on the farm like cows, chickens, etc. Also, they inspect the animals for the detection of symptoms of injuries or illnesses and administer vaccines for disease protection.

-There are some key differences in responsibilities as well.
-For example, a farmer responsibilities require skills like "beef cattle," "farm tractor," "farm work," and "farm machinery."
+There are some key differences in the responsibilities of each position.
+For example, farmer responsibilities require skills like "beef cattle," "farm tractor," "farm work," and "farm machinery."
 Meanwhile a typical barn manager has skills in areas such as "clean stalls," "horse care," "pasture," and "im."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A farmworker is responsible for applying fertilizer, pesticides, and herbicides to crops and livestock.
 You will operate agricultural machinery under the direction of a rancher, farmer, or an agricultural manager.
 Your duties will typically include harvesting and inspecting crops manually, irrigating farm soil and maintaining pipes, pumps, d ditches, and feeding livestock.
 As a farmworker, you will operate milking machinery and other farm machinery such as plows and tractors, maintain farm buildings, and trim hedges.
 You are also expected to mend walls and fences and clear drainage ditches.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, farmer responsibilities are more likely to require skills like "farm tractor," "greenhouse," "dairy farm," and "csa."
-Meanwhile, a farm labour might be skilled in areas such as "harvest," "cleanliness," "drive tractor," and "cdl."
+Meanwhile, a farm labour has duties that require skills in areas such as "harvest," "cleanliness," "drive tractor," and "cdl."
 These differences highlight just how different the day-to-day in each role looks.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from farmer resumes include skills like "farm tractor," "greenhouse," "social justice," and "live stock," whereas a farm worker might be skilled in "harvest," "repair equipment," "shovels," and "cdl. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from farmer resumes include skills like "farm tractor," "greenhouse," "social justice," and "live stock," whereas a farm worker is more likely to list skills in "harvest," "repair equipment," "shovels," and "cdl. "